 - Unknown (idiopathic)

-- Pneumonia is an acute lung tissue inflammation caused by a variety of microorganisms.
+- Pneumonia is an infection of the lower-respiratory tract that can be caused by a variety of microbes.

-- Tuberculosis and nontuberculous mycobacteria (NTM) are chronic infections most commonly seen in people with weakened immune systems (such as those with HIV/AIDS).
+- Tuberculosis and nontuberculous mycobacteria (NTM) are chronic infections.
+Although anyone can get tuberculosis, the active disease is most common in people with weakened immune systems (such as those with HIV/AIDS).
 The infections caused by mycobacteria develop slowly and can be confined to the lungs or affect the body as a whole (systemic).

-Pulmonary hypertension is a lung disorder characterized by a narrowing of the blood vessels in the lungs, increasing their blood pressure and causing the heart to work harder to transport blood into the lungs.
+Pulmonary hypertension is a disorder marked by a narrowing of the arteries in the lungs.
+This increases pressure in the arteries and forces the right side of the heart to work harder to pump blood into the lungs.
 This condition may co-exist and worsen a variety of lung diseases and can lead to heart failure.

-Pulmonary embolism is a blood clot that usually originates in the veins of the legs or pelvis and travels to the lungs, where it blocks a blood vessel, causing chest pain, acute shortness of breath, and coughing.
-This condition can be life-threatening and requires prompt medical attention.
+Pulmonary embolism is a blood clot that usually forms in the veins of the legs or pelvis and travels to the lungs, where it blocks a blood vessel, causing chest pain, acute shortness of breath, and coughing.
+This condition can be life threatening and requires prompt medical attention.

-Respiratory distress syndrome (RDS) of the newborn is a life-threatening breathing problem that may develop in infants born earlier than 6 weeks before their due date.
-These premature babies’ lungs are not able to produce an adequate amount of the protective liquid substance called surfactant.
+Respiratory distress syndrome (RDS) of the newborn is a life-threatening breathing problem that may develop in premature infants.
+These babies’ lungs are not able to produce an adequate amount of the protective liquid substance called surfactant.
 Without sufficient surfactant, the lungs are not able to expand or inflate properly and the babies have difficulty breathing in enough oxygen.
-It is a condition that may occur within a few hours after a premature birth.

-Cystic fibrosis is an inherited disease that affects the lungs, pancreas, and other body systems.
-It is characterized by salty sweat, the production of thick mucus that can obstruct breathing, and a decreased ability to digest fats and proteins, leading to malabsorption and malnutrition.
+Cystic fibrosis (CF) is an inherited disease that affects the lungs and other organs.
+It is marked by salty sweat and the production of thick mucus that can obstruct breathing and lead to repeated respiratory infections.
 It is more common in Caucasians than other ethnic groups and is usually diagnosed in infancy.
-According to the ALA, about 1,000 new cases are diagnosed in the U.S. each year.
+According to the Cystic Fibrosis Foundation, about 1,000 new cases are diagnosed in the U.S. each year.

-Alpha-1 antitrypsin deficiency is an inherited deficiency of a protein that provides protection to the lungs.
-Without this protection, the lungs become progressively damaged and the person is at a significantly increased risk of developing early-onset emphysema and liver disease.
-The ALA estimates that about 100,000 Americans have this deficiency, and about 20 million are genetic carriers of the disease.
+Alpha-1 antitrypsin deficiency is an inherited disorder resulting in the lack of a protein that provides protection to the lungs.
+Without this protection, the lungs become progressively damaged and the person is at a greatly increased risk of developing early-onset emphysema.
+Other organs can also be affected.
+The National Organization for Rare Disorders estimates that about 100,000 Americans have this deficiency and as many as 25 million are genetic carriers of the disease.

-Other disorders do not affect the lungs directly, but they impair a person's ability to breathe properly.
-These extrinsic disorders may affect the chest cavity, muscles, nerves, and heart.
-They include a variety of conditions, such as neuromuscular diseases like muscular dystrophy, polio, myasthenia gravis, Guillain-Barré syndrome, and amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease), and disorders that result in abnormal spine formation or rib cage movement, which can restrict lung expansion.
-[Specific testing and treatment for these extrinsic disorders are not covered in this article.]
+Disorders that affect the muscles and bones in the chest, the nerves in the chest and lungs, and the heart may result in breathing difficulty or the improper exchange of gases.
+They include a variety of conditions, such as neuromuscular diseases like muscular dystrophy, polio, myasthenia gravis, Guillain-Barré syndrome, and amyotrophic lateral sclerosis (ALS, or Lou Gehrig’s disease), as well as disorders that result in abnormal spinal formation or rib cage movement, which can restrict lung expansion.
+[Specific testing and treatment for these non-lung disorders are not covered in this article.]

 Signs and Symptoms

-- Persistent cough and shortness of breath or labored breathing (dyspnea)
+- Shortness of breath or labored breathing (dyspnea)